vickydev11/EBI/content/pages/level-1-training.md

   - type: FeaturedItemsSection
     title:
       type: TitleBlock
-      text: List of features here
+      text: Is This Training Right for You?
       color: text-primary
       styles:
         self: